the-turing-way/the-turing-way/book/content/open_research/02/softwarelicenses.md

 #### How should the work(s) be licensed?

-If we distribute unidecode, we should do so under the GPL version 2 or higher, as arbitrarily removing licenses from someone else's code does not make sense.
+If the xtas authors distribute unidecode, they should do so under the GPL version 2 or higher, as arbitrarily removing licenses from someone else's code does not make sense.
 The combined work xtas must be distributed under the same licenses, or a subset of them.
-The xtas Python code can be licensed in any way we want.
+The xtas Python code can be licensed in any way they want.

-We should choose a license for the xtas Python code that is compatible with at least one of the licenses that unidecode can be distributed under, so that others can assemble and distribute combined works.
-Our default license, the ALv2, is compatible with the GPLv3 (but not with the GPLv2, for technical reasons), so we can use it here.
+The xtas authors should choose a license for the xtas Python code that is compatible with at least one of the licenses that unidecode can be distributed under, so that others can assemble and distribute combined works.
+The ALv2, is compatible with the GPLv3 (but not with the GPLv2, for technical reasons), so they can use it here.

 The combined work should then be licensed under the GPL version 3 or later.
-If it is important that it can be used under the GPLv2 as well, then we can license the xtas Python code under both the ALv2 and the GPLv2 (i.e. we offer both licenses, and the user can choose to accept either or both), and the combined work under the GPL version 2 or later.
+If it is important that it can be used under the GPLv2 as well, then the xtas authors can license the xtas Python code under both the ALv2 and the GPLv2 (i.e. they offer both licenses, and the user can choose to accept either or both), and the combined work under the GPL version 2 or later.

-Finally, if it is decided at some point in the future that the xtas Python source code is a derivative work of unidecode because it calls into it, even if none of unidecode is included in the work, then we must distribute the xtas Python code under at least one of the GPL licenses that unidecode is distributed under.
-In that case, we can offer xtas under the ALv2 and GPLv2+ set of licenses.
+Finally, if it is decided at some point in the future that the xtas Python source code is a derivative work of unidecode because it calls into it, even if none of unidecode is included in the work, then the xtas authors must distribute the xtas Python code under at least one of the GPL licenses that unidecode is distributed under.
+In that case, they can offer xtas under the ALv2 and GPLv2+ set of licenses.

 The simplest solution in this case would be to simply license the xtas Python code and the derived work under the GPLv3.
-However, we want people to be able to use as much of our software as possible in proprietary software, which is why our preferred license is the permissive ALv2.

 As is probably clear by now, dependencies that are under a strong copyleft license complicate your life if you want people to be able to make proprietary works based on your software.
-For this reason, we try to avoid them.

 ### Apache vs BSD vs LGPL vs GPLv2